Grigori Morozov

+He also holds an Israeli passport.

 Club career

 Morozov made his debut in the Russian Second Division for Akademiya Tolyatti on 18 April 2012 in a game against Khimik Dzerzhinsk.

 He made his Russian Football Premier League debut for Dynamo Moscow on 2 August 2015 in a game against Lokomotiv Moscow, and scored on his debut in a 1–1 draw.
 In his third game for Dynamo, on 16 August 2015, he scored the only goal in a 1–0 home victory over Ural Sverdlovsk Oblast.

 On 24 June 2019, he signed a new three-year contract with Dynamo.

 On 17 October 2020, he was loaned to Ufa for the 2020–21 season.
 Upon his return from Ufa, he did not train with the main squad and started the 2021–22 season with the reserves.
 On 6 February 2022, Morozov's contract with Dynamo was terminated by mutual consent.

 On 14 February 2022, Morozov signed a two-and-a-half-year contract with Slovenian PrvaLiga side Celje.

 On 31 December 2022, he was loaned for the rest of the season to Israeli Premier League side Beitar Jerusalem.
+After winning the 2022–23 Israel State Cup in May 2023, Morozov transferred to Beitar on a permanent deal.

 Personal life

-Morozov has Jewish roots and received an Israeli passport in December 2022.
+Morozov has Jewish roots and received Israeli citizenship in December 2022 through Israel's Law of Return.